Call for Papers

 - Research underpinned evaluations of curriculum

 - Student learning

 Major Papers (5,000-6,000 words) should include original work of a research or developmental nature and/or proposed new methods or ideas which are clearly and thoroughly presented and argued.

 Shorter items (1,000 to 2,500 words) include:

 - Reports of research in progress

 - Research evaluations of funded projects

-We are seeking suitable papers for consideration by the editor – Linda Drew, and the editorial board.
+We are seeking suitable papers for consideration by the editor and the editorial board.

 We are also seeking reviews of relevant recent publications, electronic media and software and conference reports.

-This peer-reviewed journal is published three times a year.
+This peer-reviewed journal is published two times a year.